-Mykonos’ rocky terrain scattered with immense granite masses truly seems to have been created during a battle among giants.
+Mykonos’ rocky terrain with immense granite masses all over the island, truly seems like a battleground among giants.
 It is possible that the island’s name derives from the word mykon, meaning pile of stones or rocky place.
 According to another tradition, the “eponymous hero” of the island is Mykonos, the son of Anios who was the king of Delos at the time of the Trojan War and was himself the son of Apollo ad the nymph Roio.
-In Homer’s time, Mykonos is mentioned in connection to the death and burial of the hero of the Trojan War, Ajax of Locris.
+In Homer’s time, there is a reference of Mykonos in regards to the death and burial of the hero of the Trojan War, Ajax of Locris.

-There are numerous significant testimonials and relics concerning prehistoric installations on Mykonos and the neighbouring islands – Rhenia, Delos and Stapodia.
-Excavations that took place around Ftelia brought to light finds from Neolithic settlement of the 5th millennium BC, proof that Mykonos was involved in developments of distant prehistory.
+There are numerous significant testimonials and relics concerning prehistoric installations on Mykonos and the neighboring islands – Rhenia, Delos, and Stapodia.
+Excavations that took place around Ftelia brought to light finds from Neolithic settlement of the 5th millennium BC, proof that Mykonos was an important hub in the prehistoric era as well.

-Karias and Phoenicians are said to have been the first inhabitants of Mykonos.
-Ionians from Athens settled on the island around 1000 BC and prevailed, driving away the earlier inhabitants.
+Legends say that Karias and Phoenicians were the first inhabitants of Mykonos.
+Ionians from Athens settled on the island around 1000 BC and prevailed, driving away from the earlier inhabitants.

-During the Archaic period (7th to 6th centuries BC), Mykonos is referred by the ancient geographer Scylax of Caryanda as dipolis, indicating the existence of two cities.
+During the Archaic period (7th to 6th centuries BC), the ancient geographer Scylax of Caryanda points out Mykonos as dipolis, indicating the existence of two cities.
 The vase shards and buildings found at Paleokastro and the Kastro in Hora point out a continuous human presence and activity at these two locations.

 Mykonos emerged unscathed from the tribulations of the Persian Wars and was not pillaged as were the rest of the Cyclades, not only because the Persian considered Delos to be a sacred place, but also because the Mykonians submitted to the Persian conquerors.
 Following the Persian Wars, Mykonos acceded to the Athenian Alliance (478 BC).
 Large tracts of Mykonos belonged to the Sanctuary of Delos and were rented as farmland.

-The settling of Saracens on Crete in AD 821 during the reign of Michael Travlos impacted the Cyclades, which for many years hence, was plagued by pirate raids.
-It was during this period that the fortification works were carried out on Mykonos to protect the island from Arab pirates.
-Mykonos continued to be a Byzantine possession until the late 12th century.
+The settling of Saracens on Crete in AD 821 during the reign of Michael Travlos was a great impact on the Cyclades, which for many years hence, were suffering from pirate raids.
+During this period in Mykonos, there were many fortification works to protect the island from Arab pirates.
+According to history, Mykonos was a Byzantine possession until the late 12th century.

 During the reign of the Roman Empire, the island belonged to the Romans and later formed part of the great Byzantine Empire.
 The Byzantines protected Mykonos against the Arabs in the 7th century and controlled it until the 12th century.